pfsense/docs/source/development/system-patches.rst

    alternate base may be applied if a patch does not supply a full path to the file it is patching (e.g. ``/usr/local/www``).
 -  Set the **Ignore Whitespace** option appropriately.
-Patches from Github should work with either whitespace setting, patches from other sources may need the option set to ignore whitespace, especially if they contain DOS line endings rather than UNIX.
+Patches from GitHub should work with either whitespace setting, patches from other sources may need the option set to ignore whitespace, especially if they contain DOS line endings rather than UNIX.
 -  click **Save**.